acemod/ACE3/wiki/framework/rearm-framework.md

 0  | Ammo Truck | Object | Required
 1  | Supply Count | Boolean | Required
 **R** | None | None | Return value

+This function sets the current supply count of the ammo truck.
+It can be used to replenish the ammo truck on `Limited ammo supply based on caliber` setting.

 #### 2.6.1 Example